-Security talent is in short supply, and the industry will have a deficit of more than a million IT security professionals worldwide in 2014, according to Cisco's recently
+Security talent is in short supply, and the industry will have a deficit of more than a million IT security professionals worldwide in 2014, according to Cisco's recently released annual security report.

 Enterprises have stretched their network perimeters to include mobile endpoints and cloud environments as they opt to store critical applications outside of their own data centers.
 With more ground to cover and less expertise in place to monitor these extended networks, many IT teams may not be ready to address these rapidly changing security considerations, said Levi Gundert, technical lead at Cisco System Inc.'s Threat Research Analysis and Communications group.
 Cisco is predicting a deficit of over one million security professionals based on IT analyst firm Frost and Sullivan's projection for security job growth -- a number that will rise from 2.28 million in 2010 to a predicted 4.24 million in 2015.